St Bertoline's Church, Barthomley: Interior

 Many of the old fittings were lost in the 1852–54 restoration but the parclose screen which formerly divided the Crewe Chapel from the chancel was preserved, and it now encloses the organ at the east end of the north aisle.
 In the church are English oil paintings of Moses and Aaron.
 The stained glass in the west window is by Clayton and Bell and is dated 1873.
 The glass in the east window is dated 1925 and is by Shrigley and Hunt.
 The altar dates from the late 16th century and includes a variety of images, including the Nativity, the flight into Egypt, and two men each carrying a hare and a bird.

-In the Crewe Chapel is the recumbent alabaster effigy of Sir Robert de Foulshurst, who distinguished himself at the battle of Poitiers, dressed as a knight in armour with a gorget of mail, a conical helmet and a collar of esses.
+In the Crewe Chapel is the recumbent alabaster effigy of Sir Robert de Foulshurst, who distinguished himself at the Battle of Poitiers, dressed as a knight in armour with a gorget of mail, a conical helmet and a collar of esses.
 It is dated around 1390.
 The side of the tomb chest has Gothic arches underneath which are six male and six female figures.
-Also in the chapel is the recumbent figure of a clergyman, probably Robert Foulshurst, rector of Barthomley who died in 1529.
+Also in the chapel is the recumbent figure of a clergyman, probably Robert Foulshurst, rector of Barthomley, who died in 1529.
 Later memorials are the marble figure of Lady Houghton who died in 1887 by J. Edgar Boehm, a Victorian Gothic monument to the first Lord Crewe, and two large wall monuments to other members of the Crewe family.
-In the south wall of the chancel is a two-arched sedilla.
+In the south wall of the chancel is a two-arched sedilia.
 There is a ring of eight bells.
 The oldest six bells were cast by Rudhall of Gloucester, five in 1743 and one in 1747.
 The three later bells date from 1908 and were cast by Taylor of Loughborough.
 The parish registers begin in 1562 and the churchwardens' accounts in 1660.
 The organ was built in 1850 by Forster & Andrews and restored in 1969 by Ward & Shutt, and again in 2003.
 This organ was replaced in 2005 by a Makin Digital Organ.